spectivePer/Splits/Planning Docs/Final Documentation.md

    Login flow and functionality;
    Create User in Database (Firebase);
    Display History of splits created;
-   Assign participants to item UI + functionality;
+   Assign participants to item UI + functionality

 ### Instructions
 In order to see the texting feature, you must create a Twilio account (there's a free trial) and add the phone number of the person you want to text.
 Receipt scan works best with Trader Joe's receipts.